evilmarty/ilc/README.md

 ### `commands.<command_name>.env`

 Optionally set environment variables for the command.
+Cascades to descending commands and subcommands.
 Expressions can be used in values.

 #### Example